living in rural area

 What You Will Notice First

-One of the first things you’ll notice is that fewer people are living in rural areas.
+One of the first things you’ll notice is that fewer people live in rural areas.
 In fact, according to the United States Census Bureau, less than 15% of the population resides in rural areas.
 This means that there are fewer people to interact with daily.

-If you’re used to being around people all the time, this may be a difficult adjustment for you.
+If you’re used to being around people all the time, this may be a difficult adjustment.

-You will notice as you visit the grocery store, a doctor’s office, or the post office that there are barely any lines.
+You will notice that there are barely any lines when you visit the grocery store, a doctor’s office, or the post office.

 However, it also means that you’ll have more opportunities to form close-knit relationships with your new neighbors.
-Those that are around may want to chit-chat as it becomes a luxury in a rural area.
+Those around may want to chit-chat as it becomes a luxury in a rural area.

 Everyone Knows Everyone in Rural Areas

-Speaking of neighbors, another thing you’ll notice is that everyone knows each other in a rural area.
+Speaking of neighbors, you’ll also notice that everyone knows each other in a rural area.
 This can be both good and bad.
-On the one hand, it’s nice to always have someone looking out for you and your family.
+On the one hand, it’s nice always to have someone looking out for you and your family.

 The Economy Of Living In A Rural Area

 Rural areas also tend to be more economically depressed than urban ones.
-This means that there are fewer job opportunities and that the available jobs tend to pay less than their urban counterparts.
-It’s important to keep this in mind when considering a move to a rural area.
+This means there are fewer job opportunities, and the available jobs tend to pay less than their urban counterparts.

-However, in today’s strange economy that may not be the case.
-In certain rural areas, people are always looking for help at the grocery store or local restaurant.
-Others are looking for construction workers living in a rural area.
+However, that may not be the case in today’s strange economy.
+In some rural regions, people seek help at the grocery store or local restaurant.
+Others are looking for construction workers living in rural areas.

-Therefore, you may need to readjust your expectations when it comes to your career or start a new one.
+Therefore, you may need to readjust your career expectations or start a new one.

 7 Characteristics Of Rural Area

-If you’re tired of cramped apartments and overcrowded streets, moving to a rural area is the perfect solution.
-Some rural homes tend to be larger than urban ones, and you’ll also have a bigger yard.
+Moving to a rural area is the perfect solution if you’re tired of cramped apartments and overcrowded streets.
+Some rural homes tend to be larger than urban ones, and you’ll also have a more oversized yard.

 This extra space can be used for everything from starting a garden to hosting outdoor parties.
-And since there are fewer people around, you won’t have to worry about disturbing your neighbors when making noise.
+And since fewer people are around, you won’t have to worry about disturbing your neighbors when making noise.

 2. You’ll Get More Exercise

-In a rural area, it’s easy to get out and about and get some fresh air—something that can be difficult to do in an urban environment.
-Whether you go for hikes in the woods or take walks around the neighborhood, being active will be a natural part of your daily routine.
+In a rural area, getting out and about and getting some fresh air is easy—which can be difficult in an urban environment.
+Whether you hike in the woods or take walks around the neighborhood, being active will be a natural part of your daily routine.

-As a bonus, you’ll get to appreciate nature more when you live in a rural area.
-You will find yourself surrounded by it most of the time, from the moment you step out of your home and even after you go to bed if you leave the windows open.
+As a bonus, you’ll appreciate nature more when you live in a rural area.
+You will be surrounded by it most of the time, from the moment you step out of your home and even after you go to bed if you leave the windows open.

 The sounds can lull you into sleep.
-That’s the best health benefits of living in rural areas, better exercise and sleep.
+That’s one of the best health benefits of living in rural areas: better exercise and sleep.

 3. You’ll Eat Fresher Food

-You probably will have more room to grow food in that large garden or invest in a greenhouse on your property living in a rural area.
+If you live in a rural area, you probably will have more room to grow food in that large garden or invest in a greenhouse on your property.

-In rural areas where winter is the longest, you can learn to get started with your garden before spring.
-It is something I did last March by planting seeds indoors.
+In rural areas where winter is the longest, you can learn to start your garden before spring.
+I did this last March by planting seeds indoors.
 It was a fun project to watch and transplant just before the warm June weather.

 4. You’ll Have Fewer Distractions

 Living in a rural area means fewer things are competing for your attention.
-With no noisy traffic or bright lights to distract you, it’ll be easier to focus on work, spend time with family, or simply relax and enjoy some peace.
+With no noisy traffic or bright lights to distract you, it’ll be easier to focus on work, spend time with family, relax, and enjoy peace.

 Or, like me, you may have to get up early and work before the internet slows down.
 Planning is always a must in a rural area.